core-wg/comi/draft-ietf-core-comi.md

 #### GET Examples {#get-example}

-Using for example the current-datetime leaf from {{ietf-system}}, a request is sent to retrieve the value of 'system-state/clock/current-datetime' specified in container system-state.
+Using for example the current-datetime leaf from module ietf-system [RFC7317], a request is sent to retrieve the value of 'system-state/clock/current-datetime' specified in container system-state.
 The SID of 'system-state/clock/current-datetime' is 1723, encoded in base64 according to {{id-compression}}, yields a7.
 The response to the request returns the CBOR map with the key set to the SID of the requested